Baqend/guide/src/index.md

 ```

 ## Offset and Limit
-On larger data sets you usually don't want to load all the data at once.
-Its reasonable to page through the query
+On larger data sets you usually don't want to load everything at once.
+Its often reasonable to instead page through the
-results.
-For such a case it is possible to skip objects and limit the result.
+query results.
+It is therefore possible to skip objects and limit the result size.
 ```js
 var page = 3;
 var resultsPerPage = 30;